mfumagalli/ImaGene/README.md

 `conda deactivate`.

+**ImaGene** receives training data in [msms](https://www.mabs.at/ewing/msms/index.shtml) format.
-**ImaGene** is currently interfaced with [msms](https://www.mabs.at/ewing/msms/index.shtml) but you are required to download it separately following the instructions [here](https://www.mabs.at/ewing/msms/download.shtml).
+Unless you have already generated training data, you are required to download _msms_ separately following the instructions [here](https://www.mabs.at/ewing/msms/download.shtml).
 Follow the link, download the .zip folder and extract it.
 The .jar file of interest will be in the `lib` folder.
 There are no requirements for msms to be installed in a specific folder.